Linja82/R3-SoftwareTraining-AlecLin/README.md

 - When DIP switch 4 is activated the Arduino will send a signal proportional to the potentiometer value to input pins 2 and 4 of the IC

 ### Notes
 In the simulation and design a simplification has been made.
 Motors spinning with a positive RPM are assumed to be moving in the forward direction.
-This is done with the knowledge that motors facing opposite directions with the same RPM would actually result in spinning the vehicle.
+This is done with the knowledge that motors facing opposite directions with the same RPM would actually result in the motors spinning in opposite directions and rotating the vehicle.

 # Software